Danny Masterson found guilty of rape

 The 47-year-old actor faces up to 30 years in prison when he is sentenced.

-The verdict came some six months after Masterson’s first trial for raping three women he met through the Church of Scientology ended in a mistrial, with jurors leaning towards acquitting the now 47-year-old actor.
+The verdict came some six months after Masterson’s first trial, where he also faced charges of raping three women he met through the Church of Scientology ended in a mistrial, with jurors leaning towards acquitting the actor.

 Masterson was charged with raping three women — identified at trial as Jane Doe #1, Jane Doe #2 and Jane Doe #3 — at his Hollywood Hills home from 2001 to 2003.